SAKryukov/web-presentation/article/article.md

 November 24, 2020

 Video-ready release.
 In addition to images, a video can be added.
 The syntax of the media list is extended to embrace a polymorphic list of a mixture of graphics and video elements, while original syntax is preserved.

+#### 3.0.0

+December 6, 2020

+Style improvements for video.
+In response to feature requests (CodeProject member [gunamoi1](https://www.codeproject.com/Members/gunamoi1)), the video element is always centered or in the fullscreen mode.

 ## License Note